Book online and save 10% on the local adult price.

 First stop of your day is Pena Palace, easily Sintra’s most famous architectural icon with its over-the-top, fairy-tale architecture – the kind of castle that was designed from a child’s dream.
 Created in the 1800s for King Ferdinand, the palace is similar in appearance to Bavaria’s famous Neuschwanstein Castle.

-After a 1.5-hour lunch break (own expense) in Sintra, meet your guide and visit the medieval Sintra Palace, with its smooth white façade.
+After a 1.5-hour lunch break (included if option selected) in Sintra, meet your guide and visit the medieval Sintra Palace, with its smooth white façade.
 Originally built in the 10th century, the palace now boasts a mixture of Gothic, Moorish and Manueline architecture, and while its exterior is less ornate, the inside will dazzle you with extravagant rooms like the Blazons Hall, decorated in vivid blue tiles.
 Stroll around with your guide and learn about King Manuel I who commissioned the interior’s elaborate décor.

 As you explore, your guide will point out drawbridges, ramparts, domes and fascinating gargoyles – all painted in pretty pastel colors.
 Learn about the many architectural styles that comprise this astounding building, like Neo-Gothic, Islamic and Neo-Renaissance, and admire the palace’s richly decadent Victorian and Edwardian rooms.
 Marvel at the Arab Room with its elaborate frescoes, and enjoy panoramic views of town from the windows.